Punjabi wedding traditions: Vidaai/Doli

 Vidaai marks the departure of the bride from her parental house.
 As a custom, the bride throws phulian or puffed rice over her head.
 The ritual conveys her good wishes for her parents.
-A traditionally sad ritual, here the bride says goodbye to her parents, siblings, and the rest of her family.
+A traditionally sad ritual, here the bride says goodbye to her parents, siblings, and the rest of her family as she embarks on a new chapter as someone's wife.
 Her brothers/male cousins then lead her to her husband, who waits to take her to his family home to begin her new life as a married woman.
 Her relatives throw coins in the wake of this procession.

 The mother-in-law has a glass of water in her hand, which she circles three times around her new daughter-in-law and then offers it to her to drink, as a symbol of her acceptance and blessing as her newest daughter.

 Reception

 The newlyweds are welcomed in a ceremony called the pani bharna at the groom's house.
 Then the bride must, with her right foot, kick the sarson ka tel (mustard oil) that is put on the sides of the entrance door before she enters the house.
 Then, along with her husband, she must offer puja in their room.
 Then they must touch the feet of the elders in a ceremony called matha tekna.
 The rest of the evening is spent playing traditional games.